Honing in on multiple infections

 - Reflex from TICKS comprehensive panel, if indicated

-While two-tiered serological testing best identifies Lyme disease caused by B. burgdorferi, molecular amplification assays are the best detectors for acute ehrlichiosis, anaplasmosis, babesiosis, and B. miyamotoi infections within the first 7 days following symptom onset.
+While two-tiered serological testing best identifies Lyme disease caused by B. burgdorferi, molecular amplification assays are the best detectors for acute ehrlichiosis, anaplasmosis, babesiosis, and B. miyamotoi infections within the first seven days following symptom onset.
 This tick-borne panel offers sensitive, specific, and rapid detection of agents that cause these four diseases.
 Consider ordering this panel when systemic symptoms, such as fever, chills, and sepsis, are present.

 A Test in Focus

-Joshua Bornhorst, Ph.D., associate director of Mayo Clinic's Clinical Immunoassay Lab, explains how humans can develop an allergy to the alpha-gal molecule, and he describes a new allergen antibody test that can be used to detect it.
+Joshua Bornhorst, Ph.D., associate director of Mayo Clinic's Clinical Immunoassay Lab, explains how humans can develop an allergy to the alpha-gal molecule, and describes a new allergen antibody test that can be used to detect it.
 Dr. Bornhorst also reviews other tests that should be used in conjunction with alpha-gal testing to accurately identify the scope and underlying cause of the allergy.

 Learn more about how to order these tests at your institution.